 The MacBook Pro 16-inch uses AMD Radeon graphics with the AMD Radeon Pro 5300M or 5500M with 4GB of GDDR6 memory and automatic graphics switching between that and the integrated Intel graphics.

-Unfortunately, there's no discrete graphics option on the 13-inch, but Intel's Iris Plus graphics chips - available in 645 and 655 variants depending on the model - are no slouch and are way better than the integrated graphics of yesteryear.
+Unfortunately, there's no discrete graphics option on the 13-inch, but Intel's Iris Plus graphics chips are no slouch and are way better than the integrated graphics of yesteryear.
 They aren't a patch on the 16-inch, however.

 The 16-inch model can be topped up to 64GB of memory, while the 13-inch can have up to 32GB.
 8GB of 2133MHz LPDDR3 memory is standard on the 13-inch and 16GB of 2666MHz DDR4 memory is standard on the 16-inch.

-The storage tops out at a whopping 8TB on the 16-inch and 4TB on the 13-inch but starting at 512GB and 256GB respectively.
+The storage tops out at a whopping 8TB on the 16-inch and 4TB on the 13-inch but starting at 512GB.
 Adding more internal storage at the time of purchase ups the cost significantly.

 The MacBook Pro lineup all has Apple's own T2 chip.
 This is a chip dedicated to security that handles Touch ID and some other capabilities such as powering Siri.